biobakery/maaslin/README.md

 ### 3\. "\*.R"

 Optional input file.
 The R script file is using a call back programming pattern that allows one to add/modify specific code to customize analysis without touching the main MaAsLin engine.
-A generic R script is provided “maaslin_demo2.R” and can be renamed and used for any study.
-The R script can be modified to add quality control or formatting of data, add ecological measurements, or other changes.
+A generic R script is provided "maaslin_demo2.R" and can be renamed and used for any study.
+The R script can be modified to add quality control or formatting of data, add ecological measurements, or other changes to the underlying data before MaAsLin runs on it.
+This file is not required to run MaAsLin.

 # E. Process Flow Overview